Phone / WhatsApp :+86 15868721920

 StandardDescription

-ASME B16.5Governs dimensions, tolerances, pressure ratings, and material requirements for flanges from ½” to 24″.
+ASME B16.5Dimensions, tolerances, pressure-temperature ratings, marking, and material referencing for flanges (commonly NPS 1/2 to 24).

 Selecting the right flange means you avoid mismatches and ensure safe operation in your pipeline.